A Dangerous Mouse Trap

-I was about to pull out my shuriken, but suddenly four shaded figures came and destroyed the mechanical menaces with – this might sound crazy – ninja weapons.
+I was about to pull out my shuriken, but four shadowed figures suddenly came and destroyed the mechanical menaces with ninja weapons.
 A pair of sai, nunchucks, a bo staff, and twin katana blades.
 They put their weapons away and walked toward us.

-One of the shaded figures leaned into the light, revealing his face.
+One of the shadowed figures leaned into the light, revealing his face.
 They weren’t ordinary people, I learned.
 They were actually giant turtles!
-They were banded in different colors – blue, orange, red and purple.
+They were banded in different colors – blue, orange, red, and purple.

 “Hey, so, can I keep her?” he asked.

 This is one thing I haven’t seen before.